Jump to topic

 NyQuil has several active ingredients.
 They include:

 Acetaminophen is added to NyQuil to reduce aches, pains, and fevers.
 You can buy the drug on its own (Tylenol) or buy an OTC cold medicine that contains Acetaminophen.

 Mixing acetaminophen and alcohol is dangerous.
 The liver metabolizes alcohol and acetaminophen.
 Combining the two puts a lot of stress on the liver.

-In most cases, people do not experience any serious health complications when they accidentally mix acetaminophen and alcohol.
-However, frequently drinking alcohol heavily while taking acetaminophen causes severe liver damage.
+In most cases, people do not experience any serious health complications when they accidentally mix acetaminophen and alcoholic beverages.
+However, taking acetaminophen regularly with heavy alcohol use causes severe liver damage.